 GUELPH, Ontario - To conduct DNA testing of fish, the Globe hired the Biodiversity Institute of Ontario at the University of Guelph.
 The institute, which is home to a 26-nation consortium called the International Barcode of Life, uses a novel method of genetic analysis to quickly and inexpensively identify species.

 The method compares a snippet of a specimen’s DNA against an existing DNA library to identify the species.
-Scientists use a fragment of a gene found in a cell’s mitochondria that is short enough to be quickly sequenced, but long enough to vary significantly from one species to another.
-The technique is called DNA barcoding because, just as a supermarket scanner reads a barcode to distinguish a can of beans from a carton of milk, the DNA snippet separates one species from another.
+Scientists use a fragment of a gene found in a cell’s mitochondria that is short enough to be quickly sequenced, but long enough to vary significantly between species.
+The technique is called DNA barcoding because, just as a supermarket scanner reads a barcode to distinguish a can of beans from a carton of milk, the DNA snippet can separate one species from another.